Loughborough Grammar School: History

-The school moved by the trustees of the Burton Charity to its present location in 1852, with the foundation stone having been laid by the Bishop of Peterborough in August 1850.
+The trustees of the Burton Charity relocated the school to its present site in 1852, after the foundation stone was laid by the Bishop of Peterborough in August 1850.
 A purpose-built site on Burton Walks became its permanent home, initially consisting of the main school building, lodgings, and a gatehouse at the Leicester Road entrance.
 These buildings were Grade II Listed in the 1980s.

 Construction of the new school went about 10% over budget, and as a result the Lecture Room originally planned was not built.

 19th century drawing of the School; the Lecture Room on the left was never built.

 The school first adopted a four-house system in 1891, with houses named School, Burton, and North & South Day Boys.
-This changed to a two-house system (Blues and Whites) in 1907, but reverted to four houses - North, South, East, and West - in 1920.
-In 1961, the houses were renamed Murrey’s, Redden’s, Bowen’s, and Foxon’s, in honour of former headmasters, before finally adopting the current names - Abney, Pulteney, Davys, and Yates - in 1990.
+This changed to a two-house system (Blues and Whites) in 1907, but reverted to four houses — North, South, East, and West — in 1920.
+In 1961, the houses were renamed Murrey’s, Redden’s, Bowen’s, and Foxon’s, in honour of former headmasters, before finally adopting the current names - Abney, Pulteney, Davys, and Yates — in 1990.

 Many former pupils of Loughborough Grammar School served in both world wars.
 During the First World War, 315 Old Loughburians enlisted, with 291 serving in the Army, 13 in the Royal Navy, and 11 in the Royal Flying Corps.
 Fifty-eight were killed in action.
 In the Second World War, 472 Old Loughburians served, with 194 serving in the Royal Air Force, 168 in the Army, and 110 in the Royal Navy.
 Sixty former pupils, along with one member of staff, lost their lives.
 Among them was Air Vice Marshal Johnnie Johnson, the RAF fighter ace credited with 34 confirmed victories, the highest total of any RAF pilot during the war.

 By the early 20th century around a third of pupils at the School had their fees paid by the Local Education Authority, and in 1939 the school became one of the country’s direct grant grammar schools.
 Under the Education Act 1944 it continued to reserve a quarter of places for local pupils free of charge.
 In 1967 the governors agreed a “concordat” with Leicestershire County Council to maintain direct grant status, though this widened the school’s intake and reduced academic selectivity.
 When the Labour government announced the abolition of the direct grant system in 1975, the governors voted overwhelmingly to leave the state sector (15 to 1).